-Handling of the recorded images recorded simultaneously Crouped images recorded simultaneously are displayed as a sequence of
+Mandling of the recorded images recorded simultaneously

-Grouped images recorded simultaneously are displayed as a sequence only when both and are selected.
+Grouped images recorded simultaneously are displayed as a sequence only when both and R are selected.
 Only the key image is displayed.

 The number and type of images displayed for each sequence vary depending on the selected options, as shown below.